byt3bl33d3r/WitnessMe/README.md

 This repository includes the `cloudbuild.yaml` file necessary to get this setup and running.

-**Unfortunetely, it seems like Cloud Run doesn't allow outbound internet access to containers, if anybody knows of a way to get around this please get in touch**
+**Unfortunately, it seems like Cloud Run doesn't allow outbound internet access to containers, if anybody knows of a way to get around this please get in touch**

 From the repositories root folder (after you authenticated and setup a project), these two commands will automatically build the Docker image, publish it to the Gcloud Container Registry and deploy a working container to Cloud Run: